robocorp/example-activities/excel-to-work-item/README.md

 > You can also find the run command from the menu on the top of Robocorp Lab screen, by selecting `Run` -> `Restart Kernel and Run All Cells...`.

-> In Notebook mode you can also run only part of an activity step by step.
-Check [this article on Robohub](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/) for more information.
+> In Notebook mode, you can also run only part of the robot step by step.
+Check [this article in Robocorp documentation](https://hub.robocorp.com/knowledge-base/articles/running-robots-in-robocode-lab/) for more information.

-## Expected results of the activity
+## Expected results of the robot

-After running the activity, your `items.json` file should have been filled with the data from the provided Excel file:
+After running the robot, your `items.json` file should have been filled with the data from the provided Excel file:

 ```json
 {